Kruty1918/Unity-MonoSingleton-System/README.md

 The **DontDestroyOnLoad()** method can be easily integrated into this system to prevent the object from being destroyed when loading a new scene.
 If a singleton object exists in the newly loaded scene that matches the one from the previous scene, the new object will be destroyed, and the old singleton object will remain.
 A message will be logged to notify you that a duplicate singleton was detected and removed.

+## Error Logging

+**MonoSingleton** includes built-in error logging to notify you if something goes wrong or if you forget any necessary steps.
+This ensures smooth operation and helps in debugging issues related to singleton instances.

+# Installation

+- Clone or download the repository or the latest release from GitHub.
+- Import **MonoSingleton** scripts into your **Unity project**.
+- Inherit your scripts from **MonoSingleton<T>** to make them singletons.

+## Usage

+- Create a script and inherit it from **MonoSingleton<T>**.
+- Access the singleton instance using **SM.Instance<T>()**.

+**By following these steps, you can easily manage singleton instances in your Unity project, making development more streamlined and efficient.**

 ____________________________________________________

 *Feel free to contribute to the project by submitting issues or pull requests on the GitHub repository.
-For any questions or support, contact the maintainers.*
+For any questions or **support**, contact the maintainers.*